CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the block ORP.1 Organization.md

 ### 1.1 Introduction

 Every company and authority must have an organization that controls the interaction of the various roles and units with the business processes and resources in the institution.
-Most institutions have an organizational unit responsible for the regulation and management of the general operation as well as for the planning, organization and execution of all administrative services.
+Most institutions have an organizational unit responsible for the regulation and control of the general operation as well as for the planning, organization and execution of all administrative services.
 Various information security tasks must be implemented or supported by this unit.

 ### 1.2 Life cycle

 An adequate level of security can only be achieved in an institution if comprehensive rules on information security are made mandatory.
-A number of measures have to be implemented for this purpose, beginning with the definition and assignment of responsible persons for individual objects (eg information, business processes, applications, IT components), corresponding organizational security guidelines and instructions to the treatment of assets worth protecting.
+A number of measures have to be implemented for this purpose, starting with the definition and assignment of responsible persons for individual objects (eg information, business processes, applications, IT components), corresponding organizational security guidelines and instructions, and the handling of assets worthy of protection.
 The steps that should be followed in the sense of a continuous, repetitive information security process and the actions that should be followed in each step are listed below.

 ** planning and conception **